Critical Start: Funding

 In June 2019, Bregal Sagemount, a growth equity firm, invested $40 million in Critical Start as part of the company's first outside investment.
 According to the Dallas Morning News, the "investment helped accelerate its North American expansion" and partnerships with Microsoft, Splunk, Palo Alto Networks, Cylance, and Carbon Black.
-It also helped expand the company's market presence for its MDR services, including the opening of new field offices in Los Angeles and New York City – to "serve enterprise customers and its network of channel partners."

-DC Advisory served as the financial advisor to Critical Start.Financial terms of the deal were not disclosed.
+DC Advisory served as the financial advisor to Critical Start.
+Financial terms of the deal were not disclosed.